Decisions on three crypto-related ETFs were deferred by the regulator, while the filing for a Dogecoin ETF by 21Shares was formally acknowledged.

 Path Ahead for Crypto Regulation

-Decisions on crypto ETF applications by the SEC are made through a multi-phase statutory procedure that is initiated with the publication of proposed rule modifications in the Federal Register.
+The SEC makes decisions on crypto ETF applications through a multi-phase statutory procedure, beginning with the publication of proposed rule modifications in the Federal Register.

-The recent measures taken by the regulator are aligned with its established practice of utilizing the complete statutory review periods before rendering final decisions.
+The regulator’s recent measures align with its established practice of using the full statutory review periods before making final decisions.

-A final deadline is not faced by any ETF within this group until late in the third quarter, leaving both applicants and investors in anticipation of greater clarity regarding the regulatory direction for crypto-associated investment products.
+No ETF in this group faces a final deadline until late in the third quarter, leaving both applicants and investors anticipating greater clarity on the regulatory direction for crypto-related investment products.